chook81/microsoft-graph-docs/synchronization/api-reference/beta/api/synchronization_synchronizationjob_get.md

 ## Response

-If successful, returns `200 OK` response with [synchronizationJob](../resources/synchronization_synchronizationjob.md) in the response body.
+If successful, returns a `200 OK` response with a [synchronizationJob](../resources/synchronization_synchronizationjob.md) in the response body.

 ## Example